 We left Leeton in 1989, but I can’t leave without telling you about my neighbours.
 When we were young, the family on one side consisted of grandparents, mum and dad and teenage son.
 The grandmother had shoulder length, steel grey hair with big curls.
 She always seemed cranky to a little person, but never really worried me much.
 The grandfather I didn’t see much of, but just remember him as a nice man.

 I have to skip to the son.
-He was much older than us and when he came of age, he acquired a commodore.
+He was much older than us and when he came of age, he acquired a Commodore.
 Yes….it was beautiful….and yes, it had a fantastic stereo.
 I can never here ‘We Built This City On Rock an’ Roll’, by Starship, without thinking of him….in a innocent, childlike way….I don’t know how many times he played it in the car, in the driveway near out back door….but it was A LOT!
-Little did I know that I would know be living in a town that has such a big connection to Rock and Roll!
+Little did I know that I would now be living in a town that has such a big connection to Rock and Roll!

 The father was Ernie.
 I have to share his name because he was the only Ernie I knew apart from Ernie and Bert on Sesame Street.
 How cool to have the name Ernie!
 My small brain struggled with the concept that he did not have a friend named Bert.
 Ernie was the sweetest and kindest man.
 For many years, I didn’t know his ‘real’ other half.
 She was a bit of an enigma to a small child…..until the grandparents had both passed away and we grew up and got to explore the neighbourhood more.